 Medical Review FAQ

-Individuals in U.S. Customs and Border Protection (CBP) Frontline positions must be medically and physically capable of performing the essential job functions and duties of their respective positions safely and efficiently without aggravating existing health problems or endangering the health and safety of the individual, others, or national security.
+Air and Marine Agents, CBP Officers and U.S. Border Patrol Agents must be medically and physically capable of performing the essential job functions and duties of their respective positions safely and efficiently without aggravating existing health problems or endangering the health and safety of the individual, others, or national security.

 After tentative selection, candidates must undergo a pre-employment medical examination and be found medically qualified to perform the position's full range of duties safely and efficiently.
 Any disease or condition that may potentially interfere with the safe and efficient performance of the job's duties or training may result in medical disqualification.
 No condition is automatically disqualifying; each determination is made on a case-by-case basis.
 The medical determination may involve recommendations for additional information and/or testing.
 If medical information is recommended beyond that provided by the initial medical examination, it is provided at the expense of the candidate.

 Scheduling the Exam